Click on link below for information on the piano model of your preference.Last modified

 OVERS rebuilt Yamaha CFIIIs (9'0") grand piano

-This c.2000 Yamaha CFIIIs was privately owned by a piano enthusiast and, following an extensive rebuild, is being offered for sale by Overs Pianos on behalf of the owner.
-This piano presents a rare opportunity to purchase an Overs rebuilt 9 foot concert grand which is not only built to standards which are the equivalent of a brand new piano, but incorporate design innovations developed by Ron Overs.
+This circa 2000 Yamaha CFIIIs is privately owned by a piano enthusiast and, following an extensive A$52,000 rebuild, is being offered for sale by Overs Pianos on behalf of the owner.
+This piano presents a rare opportunity to purchase an Overs rebuilt 9 foot concert grand which is not only built to standards which are the equivalent of a brand new piano, but incorporates design innovations developed by Ron Overs.

 The soundboard has been mass-loaded to achieve a desired balance between tonal power and sustain.

-The original front duplex bars were removed and a custom counterbearing bar set, which was hardened and EN plate, fitted to the plate.
+The original front duplex bars were removed and a custom counterbearing bar set, which was hardened and Electroless Nickel (EN) plated, was fitted to the iron plate.
 This allows for a noticeable improvement in the upper treble tonal clarity.
-The front duplex systems on many grand pianos are far too long, which allows for the counterbearing length (also known as the front duplex length) to interfere with the tonal clarity of the treble.
+The front duplex systems on many grand pianos are too long with an inappropriate profile, which allows for the counterbearing length (also known as the front duplex) to interfere with the tonal clarity of the treble.

-The bass string scale was revised with the bass scale developed by Ron Overs in the early 1990s for the Steinway model D. The Yamaha CF and Steinway model D share the same bass string scale design, along with an almost identical treble string scale design.
+The bass string scale was revised and fitted with a bass scale which was developed by Ron Overs in the early 1990s for the Steinway model D. The Yamaha CFIIIs and Steinway model D share identical bass string scale speaking lengths, along with a very similar treble string scale design.
 Once the bass scale was measured and found to be the same as the model D, a decision was made to include the Overs model D bass scale in this rebuild.

-Cosmetically, this piano was stripped down, and many parts were polyester repaired and the entire case buffed and polished.
+Cosmetically, this piano was completely stripped down.
+Many parts were refinished or polyester repaired and the entire case cut flat, buffed and polished.

 The castors were refinished.

 The action and dampers of this piano have been fully repaired and set up to standards which exceed that of a typical new instrument.
-It would particularly suit a new-piano institutional buyer.
-It was used in concert at Sydney Conservatorium for a two piano concert.
-It was used alongside one of Sydney Conservatorium's newest model D, and was chosen by the pianists as piano no. 1.
-It could be tried at the Conservatorium alongside the Steinway by appointment.
+The action is concert ready and would particularly suit a new-piano institutional buyer.
+It can be auditioned at the Sydney Conservatorium of Music alongside the Con's newest house Steinway D by appointment.
+In 2011 Sydney Conservatorium of Music commissioned Overs Pianos to rebuild their 1996 Steinway D. Currently, a second Steinway D (circa 1992) is being rebuilt by Overs for Sydney Con.

 A separate web page with extra images of this piano, with accompanying text, can be found at; Yamaha CFIIIs images with text